tetov/tetov-blog/content/blog/2019-04-23-videos-related-to-paper-swarm.md

 +++
 title = "Some videos related to paper on Self-organised construction" date = "2019-04-26T22:03:23+02:00" draft = false toc = false images = ''
-tags = [ "thoughts", "3d-printing", "videos", "spatial-experiments" ]
+tags = [ "blog", "3d-printing", "videos", "spatial-experiments" ]
 +++

 I've co-authored a paper together with David Andrén[^1], Ana Godeia[^2] and Erik Hildorson[^3] that has been accepted by the [Self-Organised Construction conference](https://vimeo.com/album/5917090) in Umeå this summer.
 I'm honestly not sure if I can publish the paper on this site (yet).